 3X 90+mph Mobility Course

 This course will cover 3X Mobility Training to develop the High Velocity Pitcher.
 Most high velocity pitchers have elite level joint mobility which allows them the ability to get in the position to use the entire body or kinetic chain to generate 90+mph pitching velocity.
-Many of these pitchers genetically have this joint mobility but with the new science of today we have discover the process of unlocking these joints.
+Many of these pitchers genetically have this joint mobility but with the new science of today, we have discovered the process of unlocking these joints.

 This course was built for those pitchers who do not have the genetic joint mobility profile of a high velocity pitcher and want the ability to develop it.
 You will first learn what ranges all of the joints must be able to accomplish and then you will be given a full list of exercises to improve them.